 If you’re remotely active on social media, you know that TikTok is dominating right now.
-Take a look at these statistics from Influencer Marketing Hub to see just how powerful it is and to see why you should use TikTok to promote your business:
+Take a look at these statistics from Influencer Marketing Hub to see just how powerful it is and how to promote your business on TikTok.

 As we’ve mentioned before, quality is always better than quantity when it comes to social media, and you don’t need to be on every single platform to be successful.
 But, the beautiful thing about social media is that it’s the perfect place for you to experiment and try new things.
 TikTok is the place to do this (and you don’t have to do silly little dances to be popular, either).

 Not to mention—the algorithm.
 It’s why so many people have gone viral with little to no followers.
 The great aspect of TikTok’s algorithm is that it functions as a ranking system—everyone (yes, everyone) gets a chance to be featured on the coveted For You Page (it’s your main feed when you open the app).
-If your video performs well for the small audience your video is shown to (thanks to the power of utilizing popular sounds and hashtags), the algorithm will push your video to more people, leading to a boost in views and engagement.
+You can also go live on Tiktok and if your video performs well for the small audience your video is shown to (thanks to the power of utilizing popular sounds and hashtags), the algorithm will push your video to more people, leading to a boost in views and engagement.
 And, hopefully, new customers for your business.

 Show off your craft

 TikTok is the place to bring your passions to life Sure, Instagram is known as the visual social media platform, but TikTok has created a vibrant space for creators of all kinds to really show off their niches—and audiences respond in droves.

 So, how can you really show off your craft and what makes your knowledge so special by using TikTok?